cortoproject/corto-language/packages/corto/ast/README.md

 ## Binding
 A temporary type that binds an code block to a function object.
 ### function
 ### impl

 ## Block
 A code block.
 ### addStatement(ast::Node statement)
-Add a statement to a code block.

 #### statement
 ### declare(string id,type type,bool isParameter,bool isReference)
 Declare a variable in a code block.
 #### id
-The identifier of the variable.

 #### type
-The type of the variable.

 #### isParameter
-Should be TRUE if the variable represents a function parameter, otherwise parameter should be to FALSE.

 #### isReference
-TRUE when the variable represents a reference.
-This parameter should not be set to TRUE when the provided type is a reference.

 #### Returns
-Zero when success, non-zero if failed.

 ### declareReturnVariable(function function)
 #### function
 #### Returns